 The SmartCode touchpad smart lock with Home Connect technology enables the lock to wirelessly communicate with other devices in the home.
 The lock allows the user (through a third-party smart home controller) to remotely check the door lock status, lock or unlock the door and receive notifications via email or text.
-SmartCode is easy to install, program and use, and operates on 4 AA batteries.
+Kwikset say SmartCode is easy to install, program and use.
+It operates on 4 AA batteries.
 It also features SmartKey Security as the back-up keyway.

 Video doorbells bring both convenience and security to your home by streaming a live view of the doorstep to your smartphone, whether you are on the other side of the door or the other side of the world.
 For someone with a disability, these could be quite useful products as they let you check who is there before answering.
 Your smartphone is notified the moment motion is detected or the doorbell is pressed.
 You can speak to visitors through the doorbell’s microphone and speaker.